 Incap Group President and CEO Otto Pukk

-The EMS sector remains highly fragmented and we see no shortage of opportunity for growth through consolidation, as well.
-We want to be an active player in the sector, and to prepare ourselves for consolidation, we successfully completed our rights issue of 10,9 million euros in November.
-With the rights issue we will be able to strengthen our capital structure, balance sheet and financial position and thus create conditions for the implementation of our growth strategy.
-The oversubscribed offering indicates indeed a strong confidence in our growth strategy.
-I would like to warmly thank all those who took part in the offering for their interest to make Incap a more significant player in our field.
+In November, we successfully completed our rights issue of 10.9 million euros.
+With the rights issue we were able to strengthen our capital structure, balance sheet and financial position and thus create conditions for the implementation of our growth strategy.
+The oversubscribed offering indicates indeed a strong confidence in our strategy.
+The EMS sector remains highly fragmented and we want to be an active player in the sector.

 In addition to inorganic growth opportunities, we continue to see good demand from existing and new customers especially in India.
 In August we announced a further expansion of our factory in India.
 The expansion is proceeding well, and we expect the original factory expansion to be finalised early 2021 and the further expansion to be completed by the end of 2021.
 By then we will have 16,000 square metres of capacity there.
 During 2020, we also invested in new machinery in Slovakia and new assembly lines in Estonia.